Health Information Management Associate Degree

 |Career Requirements||Health information management technicians typically have associate's degrees; this degree is required for RHIT certification|

 |Job Outlook (2016-2026)||13% growth (for medical records and health information technicians)*|

 There are at least two sources that can help you locate a school with a degree program that might suit your needs.
 The Commission on Accreditation for Health Informatics and Information Management Education offers a list of accredited online and on-campus programs available at colleges and universities throughout the country (www.cahiim.org).
 In addition, the National Center for Education Statistics offers an online, searchable database that lists over 400 schools that offer associate's degree programs in health information (www.nces.ed.gov).

 Do I Need an Associate's Degree?

-In March 2014, the U.S. Bureau of Labor Statistics (BLS) stated that health information management technicians usually hold an associate's degree (www.bls.gov).
+In March 2018, the U.S. Bureau of Labor Statistics (BLS) stated that health information management technicians often hold an associate's degree (www.bls.gov).
 The BLS also stated that many employers prefer it if you hold a credential as a Registered Health Information Technician (RHIT).
 You need an associate's degree to be eligible to sit for the RHIT certification examination, which is administered by the American Health Information Management Association (AHIMA).

 What Is the Job Outlook?